Zzhiron/KerasTemplate/README.md

 # KerasTemplate
-Combine some easy using features of Keras-Tensorflow, Pytorch, Caffe.
+Combine some features easy to use of Keras-Tensorflow, Pytorch, Caffe for training and testing workflow.